float and real (Transact-SQL)

 When you want to convert from float or real to character data, using the STR string function is usually more useful than CAST( ).
 This is because STR enables more control over formatting.
 For more information, see STR (Transact-SQL) and Functions (Transact-SQL).

 Conversion of float values that use scientific notation to decimal or numeric is restricted to values of precision 17 digits only.
-Any value with precision higher than 17 rounds to zero.
+Any value < 5E-18 rounds down to 0.

 ALTER TABLE (Transact-SQL)